TheButterflyd/find_a_doctor_mobile_app/README.md

 # Find a doctor - Mobile App

-A mobile application built with Flutter that helps users find doctors and book appointments.
+Prototype app: A mobile application built with Flutter that helps users find doctors and book appointments.

 ## Technologies Used:
 - Flutter / Dart